lesterpjy/uva_msai_vault/NLP1/Lecture 11.md

     - Explores how to ground gesture representations with co-occurring speech.
     - Investigates the similarity of gestures with the same referent across different speakers and dialogue contexts.
     - Uses probing analysis to decode interpretable features from learned gesture representations.

-This cheatsheet provides a structured overview of the key concepts covered in the slides.
-However, remember to review the original source material and your course notes for a comprehensive understanding of the topic.